nhsconnect/FHIR-Maternity-Record/pages/explore/explore_personal_comment.md

 ---
-title: Personal Comment Bundle
+title: Personal Comment List
 keywords:  list
 tags: [fhir]
 sidebar: foundations_sidebar
 permalink: explore_personal_comment.html
-summary: "The FHIR profiles used for the Personal comment Bundle"
+summary: "The FHIR profiles used for the Personal comment List"
 ---

 ## Heading Description ##
 The comment recorded by the woman or her representative.

+{% include custom/under.construction.html content="Please check back later for any updates to this page" %}

 ## Mapping for Bundle ##